Fluctuations for diameter and perimeter of convex hulls of multiple random walks: Martingale uniform square-integrability

 \section{Martingale uniform square-integrability}

-For many of our distributional limit results, we have established associated $L^2$-approximation statements that yield variance asymptotics directly via the simpler approximant object.
-In a couple of cases (Theorems~\ref{thm:ice-cream} and~\ref{thm:two-the-same}) a different approach is needed.
-In those cases, we use a more abstract uniform square-integrability argument, based on the following martingale generalization of the uniform square-integrability property of random walk from~\eqref{eq:sum-mean-ui}, which is proved in a similar way.
+For many of our distributional limit results, we establish associated $L^2$-approximation statements that yield variance asymptotics directly via the simpler approximant object.
+In the case of the variance convergence in Theorem~\ref{thm:perim_main_theorem} we use a more abstract uniform square-integrability argument, based on the following martingale generalization of the uniform square-integrability property of random walk from~\eqref{eq:sum-mean-ui}, which is proved in a similar way.